ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ---

 ### DCS:
 The DCS subscribes to `FileInternallyRegistered` events from the IFRS to learn about which files are available for download from GHGA.
-The changes in that event schema, which are described above in the [schema definition](#fileinternallyregistered) above, necessitate database migrations and code updates in the DCS.
+The changes in that event schema, which are described in the [schema definition](#fileinternallyregistered) above, necessitate database migrations and code updates in the DCS.

 #### Migrating existing DCS data
 The `drs_objects` collection needs the following migration changes applied: